Organic Rather than the Synthetic Chemical Approach - Why?

 My definition of a fertilizer is anything that improves the soil and helps to stimulate plant growth.
 For example, dead leaves that fall off a tree are fertilizers.
 As they break down they turn into organic matter or humus and feed the soil microbes.
 Microbes such as the beneficial fungi on the roots protect and feed the root hairs of the plants.
 This feeding process releases the nutrients to feed plants.
 That’s how it works on the prairie and in the forest.
 We’re just speeding up the process.

 All the basic soil amendments meet that definition, but they are intended for building the health of the soil more than for routine fertilizing.
 They are more gentle and work more slowly over time.
-The basic soil amendments are manure-based organic compost, cornmeal, lava sand, Texas greensand, zeolite and dry molasses.
+The basic soil amendments are manure-based organic compost, cornmeal, lava sand, Texas greensand and dry molasses.

-Manure based organic compost – This is the basic building block of organics.
+Organic compost – This is the basic building block of organics.
 It is the material we would find on an undisturbed forest floor.
 It acts as a gentle fertilizer encouraging microbial action.

 Cornmeal – This natural fungicide is a mild fertilizer and disease fighter that should be used until your soil gets healthy.

 Lava sand – You can use as much as you want as long as you want.
 Remember that the most productive soils in the world – Costa Rica, Hawaii, and parts of the West Coast and the Mediterranean – places with a history of volcanic action, are almost solid lava.
+Cinderite is a quality product you should look for.

-Texas greensand – Mined from ancient sea beds, Texas greensand is a marine deposit that is loaded with iron –and other trace minerals.
+Texas greensand – Mined from ancient sea beds, Texas greensand is a marine deposit that is loaded with iron – and other trace minerals.
 It can end up being a bit of a problem in soils with high levels of iron.

 Dry molasses – This is not solid dried molasses.
-It’s organic material like rice hull bits that have been sprayed with molasses and dried.
+It’s organic material like rice or soy hull bits that have been sprayed with molasses and dried.
 It is a powerful carbon source that really kicks up microbial activity.

 There are many quality bagged organic fertilizers to choose from.
 Some people alternate among them on the perfectly logical supposition that each contains a slightly different combination of nutrients and by rotating over time you provide your soil a more balanced diet.
+Look for Espoma, Good Natured, Medina, Azomite, New Earth and Lady Bug.

 You get indirect pest control from all liquid organic products because they stimulate biological activity.
-And that’s how we control pests the most effectivley.
+And that’s how we control pests the most effectively.
 We try not to kill, but rather stimulate the good guys.
 The good guys feed on the pathogens and balance results.